A Beginner’s Guide to Tung Oil

 2. Thin the oil

 A thinner will make the oil easier to apply and faster to dry and will improve penetration.
 The only time you shouldn’t thin the oil first is if you’re applying it to weathered wood, concrete, old and unfinished wood floors, or other highly absorbent surfaces.
-To thin the oil, combine it with equal parts Citrus Solvent or mineral spirits before application.
+To thin the oil, combine it with equal parts Citrus Solvent, mineral spirits, or odorless mineral spirits before application.

 3. Apply a generous first layer